 We didn’t use pallet wood but rather used regular pine boards from Home Depot (we got three 1″ x 4″ x 8′ boards and cut them each in three pieces so that they would be about 32 inches long).
 He screwed some leftover molding pieces on the back so that the wood would stay together.
 The assembled wood piece ended up being about 31×32 inches (3.5″ wide x 9 boards = 31.5″ wide and 32″ tall).

 Chris brushed a mixture of water and iron sulfate (which you can get in the garden section at any home improvement store or hardware store) on the wood, which made it look immediately aged (grayer).
+We’d tried applying the same mixture on our teak lutyens bench, but it didn’t turn out very well.

 Next we turned to the silhouette part.
 Unlike in the project at Infarrantly Creative (see link above), we didn’t have a silhouette cutter.
 It took us a while to figure out how best to create a silhouette from the photo.
 We finally ended up blowing up the jpg image at Kinko’s to a 22×29-inch size and then putting packing tape on top of the enlarged photo.
 We added the packing tape to minimize ripping of the photo or seeping of paint under the cut-out edges of the silhouette while we were painting.
 Here is Shirley carefully putting packing tape on the photo.